ARE YOU LOOKING TO PURCHASE YOUR FIRST HOME?

 What is a conventional mortgage?
 Who is Fannie Mae?

 A conventional loan is a mortgage that is not guaranteed or insured by any government agency such as the Federal Housing Administration (FHA) or the Farmers Home Administration (FHA) or the Department of Veterans Affairs (VA).
-Fannie Mae is a government-sponsored agency that provides lenders with cash in order for them to fund loans. buys mortgages from lenders in order for them to reinvest their assets.
-Its mission is to stimulate the secondary mortgage market in the U.S. and increase availability of low cost housing.
-Typically, conventional mortgages require a 620 credit score or higher and maximum debt-to-income ratios of up to 45% and even up to 50% if you can show you have reserves set aside.
+Fannie Mae is a government-sponsored agency that provides lenders with cash in order for them to fund loans and buy mortgages from lenders in order for them to reinvest their assets.
+Its mission is to stimulae the secondary mortgage market in the U.S. and increase availability of low-cost housing.
+Typically, conventional mortgages require a 620-credit score or higher and maximum debt-to-income ratios of up to 45% and even up to 50% if you can show you have reserves set aside.
 (Reserves are assets or money in your checking or savings to cover a downturn in your life where you can make mortgage payments from your reserves).
-Some lenders require 6 months liquid reserves set aside so if income is lost, you can continue to pay your mortgage.

 What are considered assets?
 Assets are items that you own that have a monetary value.
 There are three categories of assets: cash, cash equivalents and property.
-Assets can include cash on hand, the money in your checking or savings accounts, money market funds, certificates of deposit (CDs) and also can include 401k's, stocks, bonds, and also physical assets.
-If you have properties, cars, jewelry, RV's, artwork, you'd have to sell them first if you want to use them to qualify for a mortgage.
+Assets can include cash on hand, the money in your checking or savings accounts, money market funds, certificates of deposit (CDs) and can also include 401k's, stocks, bonds, and physical assets.
+If you have properties such as cars, jewelry, RV's, artwork, you'd have to sell them prior to using them to qualify for a mortgage.

 What is an FHA mortgage?

 With an FHA loan, the Federal Housing Administration insures the mortgage.
 The FHA is an agency within the U.S. Department of Housing and Urban Development (HUD).
 The FHA’s backing offers lenders a layer of protection, meaning that your lender won’t experience a loss if you default on your mortgage.
 They will be made whole by FHA mortgage insurance.
 FHA loans typically come with competitive interest rates, smaller down payments, and lower closing costs than conventional loans.
 If you have a credit score of 580 or higher, you could be eligible for an FHA loan with a down payment as low as 3.5 percent of the purchase price.
-If your credit score is lower than 580, you still might qualify for an FHA mortgage, but the down payment would be at least 10 percent of the purchase amount.
-Click here for FHA lending limits: https://entp.hud.gov/idapp/html/hicostlook.cfm
+If your credit score is lower than 580, you may still qualify for an FHA mortgage.

 Where should I start?